At a glance

 Does my mattress release formaldehyde?

 Most polyurethane foam mattresses emit some formaldehyde.
 The amount declines from a peak in the first 72 hours after manufacturing but remains measurable throughout the normal mattress lifespan.
 Body heat increases the emission rate compared to room-temperature certification testing.
-Mattresses certified CertiPUR-US must meet a formaldehyde emission threshold at 72 hours — but the certification does not capture longer-term emissions or body-warmed emission rates.
+CertiPUR-US certifies foam as made without formaldehyde and caps total VOC emissions at 0.5 ppm in a chamber test; it sets no formaldehyde-specific emission limit — and that test measures new foam under standard conditions, so it does not capture longer-term emissions or the higher rates driven by body heat.
 Peer-reviewed

 -